observIQ/bindplane-deployment-examples/docker-compose/README.md

 2. **Bindplane fails to connect to PostgreSQL**

-   - Wait for PostgreSQL to fully initialize
+   - Wait for PostgreSQL to fully initialize (health check will ensure this)
    - Check the PostgreSQL logs: `docker compose logs postgres`

 3. **Transform agent connection issues**